 This service is for Town of Oshkosh residents ONLY!
-Out of respect and it is not an emergency situation, please keep phone calls inquiries between 7am to 9pm.
+No phone calls before 6am and after 9pm.

-If you live in the City of Oshkosh, you need to call the City of Oshkosh police or Oshkosh Area Humane Shelter.
+If you live in the City of Oshkosh, you should call the City of Oshkosh police or the Oshkosh Area Humane Shelter.

 Three.
 Four or more would require a kennel licence.
 Questions regarding a kennel license should be directed to Town Treasurer Laura Hunt, 920-385-6866.